jackocnr/intl-tel-input/README.md

 ## Demo and Examples
-You can view a live demo and some examples of how to use the various options here: http://intl-tel-input.com, or try it for yourself using the included demo.html.
+You can view [a live demo](https://intl-tel-input.com) and see some examples of how to use the various options, or try it for yourself using the included demo.html.

 ## Features